Japan's first electricity futures may spark market shake-up

-TOKYO (Reuters) - The Tokyo Commodities Exchange will start trading Japan’s first electricity futures on Sept.
-17 after delays, a move that may boost competition in Japan’s roughly $130 billion power sector after liberalization.
+TOKYO, Sept 13 (Reuters) - The Tokyo Commodities Exchange will start trading Japan’s first electricity futures on Sept.
+17 after delays, a move that may boost competition in Japan’s roughly $130 billion power sector after liberalisation.

 The futures are due to start trading on Tuesday, three and a half years after the government pushed through the biggest shakeup in the country’s electricity sector following the 2011 Fukushima disaster.